EXPLAINER: What exactly are track’s testosterone rules?

 Christine Mboma and Beatrice Masilingi are both 18 and were relatively unknown in international athletics until this year, when they started running extraordinarily fast times over 400 meters.

 That caught the attention of World Athletics and prompted the sport’s governing body to order tests on both sprinters in the weeks before the Olympics.
-They were found to have natural testosterone levels that are higher than a limit set by the sport for female athletes, prompting an immediate ban under the regulations.
+They were found to have natural testosterone levels that are higher than a limit set by the sport for female athletes, leading to a ban for each of them under the regulations.

 But the relatively new regulations only cover certain races — from 400 meters to one mile — meaning Mboma and Masilingi are allowed to compete in the 200.